-Over the past three years, Nacogdoches County has seen a net gain of nearly 1,400 new jobs, most at salaries well above the prevailing local wage rate.
+Over the past four years, Nacogdoches County has seen a net gain of nearly 1,400 new jobs, most at salaries well above the prevailing local wage rate.
 Recently, Cooper Power Systems, Parker Hannifin, Lee Container, and Mast Motorsports have experienced major expansions, while Select Energy Services, Exco Operating Company and EOG Resources have each opened major operating facilities in the county.
 In addition, Southern Power Company’s $475 million biomass power generating facility, the largest in the United States, began operations in June 2012.

 Businesses benefit from an exceptional workforce in the Nacogdoches area.
 With 65,000 permanent residents, including nearly 13,000 students enrolled at Stephen F. Austin State University, Nacogdoches County offers a highly diversified and well-educated workforce.
 Thirty percent of all city residents, and 23 percent of all county residents, have graduated from college, while 13 percent of city residents and 9 percent of county residents hold advanced degrees.
 More than 300,000 people reside within Nacogdoches and its six neighboring counties.